Loving the Alien

-"Loving the Alien" is a song written and recorded by the English singer David Bowie.
-It was the opening track to his sixteenth studio album Tonight.
-One of two tracks on the album written solely by Bowie, an edited version of the song was released as a single in May 1985, nine months after the release of lead single "Blue Jean" and eight months after the release of the album.
-"Loving the Alien" peaked at No. 19 in the UK Singles Chart.
+"Loving the Alien" is a song by the English singer David Bowie.
+It was the opening track to his sixteenth studio album Tonight (1984).
+One of two tracks on the album written solely by Bowie, an edited version of the song was released as a single in May 1985, nine months after the release of lead single "Blue Jean" and eight months after the album's release.
+"Loving the Alien" peaked at number 19 on the UK Singles Chart.
 "Loving the Alien" inspired the title of Christopher Sandford's 1997 biography of Bowie and the 2018 Bowie box set release, Loving the Alien (1983–1988).

-Background
+Background and recording

-One of two tracks on the album written solely by Bowie, as a demo the song was simply called "1".
+"Loving the Alien" was one of two tracks on the Tonight album written solely by Bowie.
+Reportedly influenced by Donovan Joyce's book The Jesus Scroll, lyrically the song features Bowie critiquing religious violence throughout history.
+As a demo, the song was titled "1".
 The singer said the track "...came about because of my feeling that so much history is wrong – as is being rediscovered all the time – and that we base so much on the wrong knowledge that we've gleaned."
-He recorded a demo of the song in Montreux, Switzerland prior to recording the song for the album.
+He recorded a demo in Montreux, Switzerland, before recording the song for the album.
 Bowie later said that the production on the song undid the power of the lyric, saying he preferred the demo version, and in a separate interview lamented "You should hear 'Loving the Alien' on demo.
 It's wonderful on demo.
 I promise you! (laughs).
 But on the album, it's ... not as wonderful."

-The single's b-side, "Don't Look Down", a cover of Iggy Pop's song and included on Tonight, are remixed on both the 7" and 12" single release.
+The song was recorded during the sessions for Tonight at Le Studio in Morin-Heights, Canada, between May and June 1984.
+The song was co-produced by Bowie, Derek Bramble and Hugh Padgham.
+Musicians who played on the song included Bowie's regular collaborator Carlos Alomar on guitar, Omar Hakim on drums, Carmine Rojas on bass, Sammy Figueroa on percussion, Mark Pender on trumpet and Guy St Onge on marimba.
+The string arrangement was composed by the producer Arif Mardin.
+Like the recording sessions for his previous album Let's Dance (1983), Bowie played no instruments, and he delegated almost all responsibility for the music to the musicians, only occasionally offering critical input.

+Music and lyrics

+In his book The Word and Music of David Bowie, the author James E. Perone described the music as fitting within the "plastic soul" stylings of his 1975 album Young Americans, albeit one that resembles R&B rather than soul.
+He described some of the lyrics as ageing well into the 20th century, particularly the references to "Palestine a modern problem" and "Terror in a best lair plan".
+Bowie's biographer Nicholas Pegg describes the marimba line as representative of the Tonight album embracing world music.
+Bowie himself said that the "ah-ah-ah" backing vocals were taken from Philip Glass's opera Einstein on the Beach (1976).
+Pegg said they were reminiscent of Laurie Anderson's song "O Superman" (1981).